VoltDB/voltdb-kafka-connector/README.md

 #### Installing the Connector

-* configure connect-standalone.properties or connect-distributed.properties in the "config" directory.
+* configure voltdb-sink-connector.properties in the "config" directory.
 You may copy the "config" directory to a location within the Kafka installation.
 Note that Apache or Confluent Kafka distributions may have configuration files in different locations.
 For more details please see http://docs.confluent.io/3.0.1/connect/index.html

 #### Connect Properties (voltdb-sink-connector.properties)